csu-cs/csci-235/docs/notes/06-recursion.md

 -----------------------------------------------------------

-The [Ackermann function](https://en.wikipedia.org/wiki/Ackermann_function) is known as one of the simplest computable functions that the number of iterations is unknown ahead of time.
+The [Ackermann function](https://en.wikipedia.org/wiki/Ackermann_function) is known as one of the simplest computable functions in which the number of iterations is unknown ahead of time.
 This makes it much more difficult to implement using loops.
 The function is defined mathematically as: